tamari92/kf2-tournament/rules.md

 Additionally, for ANY re-attempted match, *regardless of VICTORY or DEFEAT*, **the newly-earned score supersedes the score earned in the original attempt, even if the original score was higher.**

 In the event that a crash occurs (either player or server), a retry may be granted by the attending Assistant Directors at their discretion.
+This will usually only be permitted if the crash happened early in the match (preferably before Wave 3).
 See [6.14](#614---loss-of-connection) for more information.

 Otherwise, there are no formal exceptions to the above regulations, though the Tournament Staff shall retain the right to make them as deemed necessary.